brotkrueml/form-country-select/Documentation/Introduction/Index.rst

 ================

-The extension provides an additional form element for the TYPO3 Form Framework extension which displays a select box with all countries from the `ISO 3166-1 <https://en.wikipedia.org/wiki/ISO_3166-1>`__ standard.
+The extension provides an additional form element for the TYPO3 Form Framework which displays a select box with all countries from the `ISO 3166-1 <https://en.wikipedia.org/wiki/ISO_3166-1>`__ standard.
 The country list is localised according to the language of the website page.